TankerHQ/spec/protocol.md

 Prerequisite: the *user* has set up the *Tanker* *unlock service* with password protection beforehand and is now trying to use a new *device* that is not registered on the *Trustchain* yet.

-The *user* must provide their password to the *Tanker SDK*.
+The *user* must provide their password to the *Tanker Core* SDK.
 It is hashed client-side, then sent to the *Tanker server* to fetch the encrypted [Unlock Key].

 The *user* still needs to authenticate against the *application server* to obtain their [User Secret] to decrypt the [Unlock Key].